Lead in cookware law

 Researchers also tested cookware available online and purchased locally.
 Some of these items had concerning levels of lead that leached into food cooked in these products.

-• Cookware is defined in the statute as any metal pot, pan, bakeware, rice cooker, pressure cooker, or other container or device intended for the preparation or storage of food.
+• Cookware is defined in the statute as any aluminum or brass pot, pan, bakeware, utensil, rice cooker, pressure cooker, or other container or surface used to cook food.

-• Components are defined as separate or distinct parts of the cookware including, but not limited to, accessories such as lids, knobs, handles and handle assemblies, rivets, fasteners, valves, and vent pipes.
+• Cookware components, whether attached to cookware or separate, are defined as parts of cookware made from aluminum or brass such as lids, rivets, fasteners, valves, and vent pipes.

 Frequently asked questions